rwieruch/blog_robinwieruch_content/learn-react-before-using-redux.md

 +++
 title = "8 things to learn in React before using Redux" description = "Facts about React that should be known before using Redux (or MobX).
-Most important: Learn React first, then opt-in Redux..." date = "2017-07-19T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"]
+Most important: Learn React first, then opt-in Redux but only if you need it.
+There are various techniques in React.js for scaling your local state management.
+Only if these are not sufficient, use a library like Redux ..." date = "2017-07-19T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"]